 - Multiple Sclerosis

 - Any other debilitating medical condition of similar nature where a physician feels marijuana would benefit the patient

-However, the use of medical marijuana on school sites was in conflict as the state and federal laws were different for medical marijuana.
+However, the uses of medical marijuana on school sites were in conflict as the state and federal laws were different for medical marijuana.

 As for the Osceola County School, the hearing will be on the 18th of December which will decide the fate of the students like Ashley.
 We sincerely hope the marijuana benefits would trump the fear of legislation surrounding marijuana!